Use Case

 -o filled-invoice.pdf

-For your real templates, name your AcroForm fields customer_name, amount, currency, invoice_id, date, due_date, line_item_1_desc, line_item_1_amount, etc. — short predictable names that survive your template editor's annual quirks.
+For your real templates, name your AcroForm fields customer_name, amount, currency, invoice_id, date, due_date, line_item_1_desc, line_item_1_amount, etc. — short predictable names that survive your template editor's annual quirks; the free form-field inspector lists the names any template currently has.
 Full reference at the fill-form docs.

 Variations